 In Conclusion: Take the Journey

-One thing that all research is consistent about, however, is that there are a myriad of easy-to-get, inexpensive foods that might help you fall asleep better at night and promote better sleep quality.
+One thing that all research is consistent about, however, is that there are a myriad of easy-to-get, inexpensive foods that help you sleep better at night and promote better sleep quality.
 What we have learned to help establish an excellent overall sleep routine is just as important.

 We invite you to take the joyous journey to that sweet spot of perfect sleep.